logigearcorp/docs.testarchitect.com/content/user-guide/support/glossary-of-terms/shared-picture-check/_index.md

 A [picture check](/TA_Glossary/Topics/glossaryPictureCheck.html) that is owned by a given project, and available in TestArchitect Client through the **Picture Checks** node of the project.

-**Note:** TestArchitect can store a picture check as either a shared picture check or [regular picture check](/TA_Glossary/Topics/glossaryRegularPictureCheck.html).
+{{<note>}} TestArchitect can store a picture check as either a shared picture check or [regular picture check](/TA_Glossary/Topics/glossaryRegularPictureCheck.html).
 The two types vary in terms of where they are stored and their scope of availability.
 A shared picture check of a project is available to all test modules of the project.